 30 22 3,14 * * echo “Don't panic”> /home/dirceu/log.txt

-In this example, the phrase “Don't panic” is inserted into the log.txt file, in the / home / dirceu / directory, at 22 hours and 30 minutes, on days 3 and 14, every month and every day. of the week.
-Notice the line “#scheduled task”.
-This is a comment.
-Enter # and anything you type on the line will not be considered by cron.
-This is a useful feature for entering descriptions when you have multiple tasks to perform.
+In this example, the phrase “Don't panic” is inserted in the log.txt file, inside the / home / dirceu / directory, at 22:30 pm, on the 3rd and 14th, every month and every day of the week.
+Notice the line “#Tasked Task”.
+It is a comment.
+Type # and anything entered on the line will not be considered by cron.
+It is a useful feature for entering descriptions when you have multiple tasks to perform.

 To access crontab, simply type this name into a terminal followed by a parameter.
 Here is the list of available parameters: